gsteixeira/battleship-cobol/README.md

 ### Installing Dependencies

+There is no dependency to play the game.
+You can download a compiled game from the [Releases](https://github.com/gsteixeira/battleship-cobol/releases) section, and play right away.

-Battleship-cobol uses only the basic **gnucobol**.
+I you are want to build it, Battleship-cobol uses only the basic **gnucobol**.
 You need to install it in your distribuition packaging manager, or:

 ```bash
     make dep